smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 ### CustomPartitionMode
 This execution mode allows for complete customized logic to select partitions to process in Scala.
-Implement trait `CustomPartitionModeLogic` by defining a function which receives main input & output DataObjects and returns partition values to process as `Seq[Map[String,String]]`
+Implement trait `CustomPartitionModeLogic` by defining a function which receives main input & output DataObjects and returns partition values to process as `Seq[Map[String,String]]`.
+The contents of the command-line parameters `--partition-values` and `--multi-partition-values` is provided in the input argument `givenPartitionValues`.
+You are free to use or ignore this information in your custom execution mode.
+You can also use a `CustomPartitionMode` together with the Default Behavior in the same DAG run by having some Actions define a `CustomPartitionMode` and others not.
+For example, you can partition transaction data by day and select individual days using `--partition-values`, but fetch master data based on a different, custom logic.

+### ProcessAllMode
+An execution mode which forces processing of all data from its inputs.
+Any partitionValues and filter conditions received from previous actions are ignored.

 ## Incremental load
 Some DataObjects are not partitioned, but nevertheless you don't want to read all data from the input on every run.